coinfloor/API/BIST.md

 ## WHAT IS THE BIST API?

 Coinfloor offers an API gateway called <u>BIST</u> that approximately emulates [Bitstamp HTTP API](https://www.bitstamp.net/api/).
 This document details the functionality, the most notable of which are related to Coinfloor's use of different currency codes.
-A separate document focusses solelyonly on what is required to [migrate code written for Bitstamp’s HTTP API to BIST](https://github.com/coinfloor/API/blob/master/BIST-Migration.md).
+A separate document focusses solely on what is required to [migrate code written for Bitstamp’s HTTP API to BIST](https://github.com/coinfloor/API/blob/master/BIST-Migration.md).

 Because Coinfloor is a multi-currency exchange and Bitstamp is not, Coinfloor must emulate the entire Bitstamp API at multiple separate endpoints, one for each market that Coinfloor operates.